Gordon's Garden Tomb

 Scripture clearly states that Jesus was laid in a new tomb.
 "And Joseph took the body and wrapped it in a clean linen cloth, and laid it in his own new tomb, which he had cut out in the rock" Matthew 27:59-60).

-The problem with the Garden Tomb is that it's in the midst of an 8th-century (BC) grave complex.
-It follows all of the known patterns of 8th-century (BC) tombs and breaks all the patterns of known 1st-century tombs.
+The problem with the Garden Tomb is that it's situated within an 8th-century BC grave complex.
+It follows all of the known patterns of 8th-century BC tombs and breaks all the patterns of known 1st-century tombs.
 In short, it’s from the wrong era to be Christ’s tomb.
+This determination is based on the plan and characteristics of its rooms, the type of chisels used to excavate the tomb, the artifacts found inside, and other relevant factors.
+Thus, it does not qualify as a "new tomb" of the first century.

 3. Scripture clearly teaches that one had to bend over or stoop down to see and enter Jesus' tomb.